edsilfer/dialectica/README.md

 ### Rendering Layer

+- [ ] P0 - Add a ReviewToolbar in demo
+- [ ] P0 - Add a hide drawer button
 - [ ] P0 - Implement proper highlighting for partial changes in a line
 - [ ] P0 - Add support for ignoring whitespaces
 - [ ] P0 - Add support for rendering inline comments